Optical coherence tomography: Ophthalmology

 Ocular (or ophthalmic) OCT is used heavily by ophthalmologists and optometrists to obtain high-resolution images of the retina and anterior segment.
+Commercial ophthalmic OCT systems can differ in practical specifications such as scan speed, axial resolution, imaging capabilities, software functions, and system integration, which may be considered when selecting equipment for different clinical settings.
 Owing to OCT's capability to show cross-sections of tissue layers with micrometer resolution, OCT provides a straightforward method of assessing cellular organization, photoreceptor integrity, and axonal thickness in glaucoma, macular degeneration, diabetic macular edema, multiple sclerosis, optic neuritis, and other eye diseases or systemic pathologies which have ocular signs.
+Recent experimental studies have expanded investigation into whether optical coherence tomography (OCT) may also detect retinal signatures associated with environmental particulate exposure.
+Following the chemical detection of polymeric microplastics in post-mortem human retinal tissue using pyrolysis gas chromatography–mass spectrometry and infrared spectroscopy techniques, research has proposed that certain retinal hyperreflective foci (HRF) observed on OCT could represent persistent exogenous particulate deposits rather than exclusively endogenous inflammatory or lipid-derived structures.
+These proposals remain investigational and have not yet established definitive in vivo chemical identification through OCT imaging alone.
 Additionally, ophthalmologists leverage OCT to assess the vascular health of the retina via a technique called OCT angiography (OCTA).
+Emerging conceptual frameworks have suggested that multimodal OCT approaches—including structural OCT, OCT angiography (OCTA), and fundus autofluorescence—may be used in longitudinal studies to evaluate the temporal persistence, positional stability, and morpho-textural characteristics of retinal hyperreflective foci.
+Artificial intelligence–based analytical models have been proposed to distinguish dynamic inflammatory HRF from theoretically inert, persistent exogenous-like particles.
+These approaches are currently hypothesis-generating and intended for research applications rather than clinical diagnosis.
 In ophthalmological surgery, especially retinal surgery, an OCT can be mounted on the microscope.
 Such a system is called an intraoperative OCT (iOCT) and provides support during the surgery with clinical benefits.
 Polarization-sensitive OCT was recently applied in the human retina to determine optical polarization properties of vessel walls near the optic nerve.
+Hyperspectral retinal imaging and polarization-sensitive OCT have also been discussed in methodological literature as potential platforms for spectroscopic differentiation of synthetic polymer signatures from endogenous retinal chromophores such as hemoglobin, melanin, and lipofuscin.
+Proposed research pathways include the development of polymer spectral libraries, phantom validation experiments, and ex vivo chemical co-registration studies.
+These techniques remain under experimental evaluation and have not yet demonstrated routine in vivo detection of microplastic material in clinical settings.